 What can I expect from the "Easy Video Downloader" extension?

-This extension can be used to detect and download media and image sources from the current page and it iframes (child frames).
+This extension can be used to detect and download media and image sources from the current page and it iframes (child frames) like the old good FlashGot addon for XUL version of Firefox.
+Similar to FlashGot for Firefox, this extension is able to connect to the desktop download managers such as FlashGet and Internet Download Manager (IDM).
 Based on your settings, the extension installs a single observer over the network and grabs media (video and audio) and images sources when they are being requested by the web page.
 The total number of the grabbed sources is displayed as a badge number over the toolbar button.
 When the toolbar button is clicked, all the grabbed sources are listed in a download manager window.
 You can select sources that you prefer to download and then either use the default browser downloader or an external download manager to get these files.

 Note that to download these resources using an external download manager, you will need to install a minimal native client by @AndyPortmen.
 This native client is a wrapper between your browser and the operating system.
 Without this wrapper, there is no way to run OS-level commands.
 Instruction on how to install the native wrapper will be displayed on your first use.